Photo: Erik Jepsen/UC San Diego

 Assistant Teaching Professor, Integrative Oceanography Division (IOD) and SIO Department

 Elizabeth Hetherington is a marine and food-web ecologist with expertise in biological oceanography, marine biology and environmental systems.
 She received her master’s in marine and environmental science from University of San Diego and her PhD in biology from UC San Diego.
-She first joined Scripps as a postdoctoral researcher in the lab of Anela Choy in 2019.
+She first joined Scripps as a postdoctoral researcher in the lab of Anela Choy in 2019 and began serving as a lecturer in 2022.
 In early fall of 2024, Hetherington advanced to a faculty role in the Integrative Oceanography Division within the biology section, with teaching affiliations with the Ocean Biosciences Program (OBP) and Environmental Systems Program (ESYS).
 Hetherington is actively involved in work at the science-policy interface, particularly as it relates to the deep ocean.
 She has been an active contributor to the ESYS Program for the last two and a half years and brings extensive teaching experience and knowledge of marine and environmental science to undergraduate majors.

 Debi Kilb headshot